International Moving Company License #: FMC 02238N

 The same containers that will move your household from the USA to a new country, will also be used for sending goods, mail, and most of the world’s cargo.
 You will see probably also these containers used for many other uses on the land, which oftentimes causes some confusion.

-Shipping Container for International Relocations
+Shipping Containers for International Relocations

 There are many types of containers that have been developed along the lines of the ubiquitous container that are used for domestic and land shipping but are not used in International Movers .
 As you drive along the highways, you probably notice 8’ or 10’ containers that are often used in the USA for domestic shipping.